 Whether you’re a gap year student looking to escape for a few months or simply someone who needs an extended break away, travelling long-term is becoming increasingly popular.
-With that being said, there’s more to keep in mind in terms of safety when you’re far away from home for so long.
+And it’s not just that travel is just fun, fulfilling, and experience you will never forget.
+Travelling is actually quite healthy for you.
+Of course with being on the other side of the world you’re going to want to keep in mind your safety and well being when you’re far away from home for so long.
 Here are some essential tips to keep you safe and healthy whilst exploring the world.

 Get the necessary vaccinations